flaresolar/jenkins-chatops/README.md

   5. Follow the wizard to add the app
   6. Write down app API token, your team name, and rooms jenkins will report to

-## build
-1. run `sudo ./build.sh` to build the docker image

 ## run
+1. `docker pull chatopshpe/jenkins-chatops`
-1. First run (or run without local jenkins folder)
+2. First run (or run without local jenkins folder)
   1. (optional) create folder for jenkins to store data
    1. create jenkins user `sudo adduser jenkins`
    2. chown the folder to user jenkins